its-dhaya/Collab_DB/Readme.md

 delete name from users where age=30

 //void which similar to drop
-void from table_name where condition void from table_name void  table_name
+exclude from table_name where condition exclude from table_name exclude  table_name
 //example
-void from users where name = John void from users void users
+exclude from users where name = John exclude from users exclude users

 //update
 update table_name set field_name = new_value where condition